Grade (climbing): Free climbing

-Adam Ondra on the sport climbing route Silence, the hardest free climbing route in the world and the first-ever at 9c (French), 5.15d (American YDS), and XII+ (UIAA).
+Adam Ondra on the sport climbing route Silence, one of the hardest free climbing routes in the world and the first-ever proposed at 9c (French), 5.15d (American YDS), and XII+ (UIAA).

 Free climbing is a form of rock climbing in which the climber can use their rock-climbing equipment only for their protection, not as an artificial aid to help them in ascending a climbing route.
 The two main free climbing grading systems (which include the two main free climbing disciplines of sport climbing and traditional climbing) are the "French numerical system" and the "American YDS system".
 The "UIAA scale" is still popular in Germany and across parts of Central Europe.
 Many countries with a history of free climbing have also developed their own free climbing grading systems including the British E-grade system and the Australia/New Zealand "Ewbank" system.

 The evolution of grade milestones in traditional climbing, and latterly sport climbing (as it took over from traditional climbing as the main focus of the leading free climbers), is an important part of the history of rock climbing.
-As of August 2025, the hardest free climb in the world is the sport climbing route Silence which is in the Hanshelleren Cave, in Flatanger Municipality, Norway; the severely overhanging Silence is graded 9c (French), 5.15d (American YDS), and XII+ (UIAA), and was the first-ever climb to have those grades in history.
-It remains unrepeated.
+As of May 2026, the hardest free climbs in the world are the handful of sport climbing routes that are graded at 9c (French), 5.15d (American YDS), and XII+ (UIAA), however, none have yet been repeated.

 French numerical grade

 The French numerical system for free climbing was developed from the UIAA scale in the 1980s but uses Arabic numbers instead of the UIAA scale's Roman numerals, and also uses the letters "a", "b" and "c" and the "+" symbol to give additional refinement between the numbers (whereas the UIAA uses only the "−" and "+" symbols).
 The French system starts at 1 and closely aligns with the UIAA scale up to UIAA V+, which is French grade 5a, but thereafter begins to diverge.
 The French grading system is the dominant system in Europe, and it and the American YDS system are the most dominant systems worldwide; beyond the easiest grades, the two systems can be almost exactly aligned in comparison tables.

-The French system is an open-ended scale that was at 9c in 2023 with Silence.
-The system is only focused on the technical demands of the hardest movement on the route.
-Unlike the American YDS system, there is no allowance for any risks in the route, and thus the French system is more closely aligned with sport climbing (i.e. where pre-bolted protection removes some risk).
+The French system is an open-ended scale that was at 9c in 2026 with Silence and a handful of others.
+The system is focused on the technical demands of the hardest movement on the route.
+Unlike the American YDS system, there is no allowance for any risks, and thus the French system is more closely aligned with sport climbing, where pre-bolted protection removes the risk.
 It is less common to find traditional climbing routes graded by the French system, and thus it is also called the French sport grade.
 To avoid confusion between French grades and the British E-grades, a lowercase "f" (for French) is used as a prefix (e.g. f6a+); this should not be confused with the use of the capitalized "F" or "fb" prefix in Font boulder grades.